Averydimbulb79/GPCH_kanban/README.md

 `HANDOVER ↗`

-The selected column opens in a large expanded window.

 ## Expanded Layout

 Cards are displayed in a responsive grid rather than a single narrow vertical stack.

-The number of cards displayed across each row automatically adjusts according to available screen width.
+The number of cards across each row automatically adjusts according to available screen width.

-This provides two complementary working modes:
+This creates two complementary working modes:

 `5-column board = operational overview`

 `Expanded column = focused workspace`

-The expanded window retains the colour identity of its corresponding Kanban column.
+The expanded window retains the colour identity of its corresponding workflow.

 ## Expanded View Controls